 The Company's independent directors meet in regularly scheduled executive sessions at each of the Company's Board meetings, without management present and with the Lead Director presiding.
-The Lead Director, who is required to be independent, is actively engaged in facilitating communication with the individual directors and the Chief Executive Officer and provides guidance and counsel to Mr. Petratis on behalf of the independent directors.
-In addition, the Lead Director is responsible for chairing the Board in the absence of the Chairman; asiliaison between the Board and the Chairman; assisting the Chairman in setting the agenda for board meetings, ensuring that there are adequate opportunities for executive sessions of the directors and communicating the results of all such sessions; participating in one-one discussions with individual directors as requested by the Governance Committee; and working with the Chairman to form Special Committees of the Board, if necessary.
+The Lead Director is actively engaged in facilitating communication with the individual directors and the Chief Executive Officer and provides guidance and counsel to Mr. Petratis on behalf of the independent directors.

+In addition, the Lead Director is responsible for chairing the Board in the absence of the Chairman; acting as liaison between the Board and the Chairman, assisting the Chairman in setting the agenda for board meetings, ensuring that there are adequate opportunities for executive sessions of the directors and communicating the results of all such sessions, participating in one-on-one discussions with individual directors as requested by the Governance Committee, and working with the Chairman to form special committees of the Board, if necessary.

-During fiscal 2011, the Board of Directors met eight times, and the independent directors met five times in executive session with the Lead Director presiding.
-In addition, the Audit Committee met six times, the Compensation and Management Development Committee met six times, and the Nominating and Corporate Governance Committee met three times.
+During fiscal 2012, the Board of Directors met five times, and the independent directors met five times in executive session with the Lead Director presiding.
+In addition, the Audit Committee met five times, the Compensation and Management Development Committee met four times, and the Nominating and Corporate Governance Committee met three times.
 The Executive Committee did not meet.
 All directors attended more than 75% of the combined number of Board meetings and meetings of committees of which they are members.
 The Company's Board of Directors holds a meeting immediately following each year's annual meeting of stockholders.
 Therefore, members of the Company's Board of Directors generally attend the Company's annual meetings of stockholders.
-All the current members of the Board who were board members at the time of the meeting attended the 2011 stockholders' meeting.
+All the current members of the Board who were board members at the time of the meeting attended the 2012 stockholders' meeting in person, except for one member of the Board who attended the meeting telephonically.